paranjaa/ece-1779-course-project/README.md

 /logout
 ```

-You can access Prometheus metrics via the manager node `<manager_droplet_ipv4>:9090`.
+You can access Prometheus metrics via any node `<droplet_ipv4>:9090`.
+This service is always running on the manager node

-You can additionally access the Grafana dashboards by accessing the node it is running on `<droplet_ipv4>:3000`.
-Because of the way these services are load balanced by Docker Swarm, it is highly likely that Grafana is running on the non-manager node.
+You can additionally access the Grafana dashboards by accessing any node `<droplet_ipv4>:3000`.
+Because of the way these services are load balanced by Docker Swarm, it is highly likely that Grafana is running on a non-manager node.

 ## Deployment Information
 The live service can be accessed at http://147.182.153.38:5000

-The Grafana dashboard can be accessed at http://138.197.145.187:3000
+The Grafana dashboard can be accessed at http://147.182.153.38:3000

 ## Individual Contributions
 | David Zhang                                                                               | Alok Paranjape     |